MRCollective/ChameleonForms/docs/html-attributes.md

     }
 ```

+In this example, the lambda expression passed into the constructor is called when the eventual call to `Write` on the `HtmlAttributes` object returned from `Paragraph` is called.
+You can see at that point in time we can safely use the `Attributes` property since we know all of the method chaining will be finished at that point in time.

-Then if you put the following in your view:
+In this case, if you put the following in your razor view:

 ```csharp
 @Html.Paragraph("Display some text").Id("paragraphId").AddClass("a-class").Attr(data_some_data => "{mydata:true}")